nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## OPEN ISSUES 5: Attesting Geotags
 There is no standard for attesting (signing) geolocation tag.
 If geolocation tag is not signed, it can be manipulated through techniques such as VPNs.

-# 15. Acknowledgments

-#16 Appendix - Public References for Strict Data Residency Rules
+# 15. Appendix - Public References for Strict Data Residency Rules
 1. Russia
 Federal Law No. 152-FZ “On Personal Data” (2006), Article 18(1): mandates that operators collecting personal data of Russian residents must store that data in databases located in Russia. https://www.wipo.int/edocs/lexdocs/laws/en/ru/ru190en.pdf